You’re doing good things for the environment

-Since we launched our carbon neutral product, Go Neutral in 2016, 145,000 residential customers have chosen to make a difference to our environment by opting in for carbon neutral electricity, at no extra cost.
+Since the launch of our carbon neutral program in 2016, 370,000 customers have chosen to make a positive impact on our environment by opting in to Go Neutral for their home electricity or gas, or both.

 How carbon offsetting works